lcx366/STARQUERY/README.md

 ## Change log

+- **1.1.3 — Oct 14, 2024**

+  - Fixed an error in parallel processing when applying astronomical corrections (primarily caused by JPL ephemeris memory mapping).

 - **1.1.2 — Sep 29, 2024**

   - Normalize RA to [0, 360) when converting cartesian coordinates to spherical coordinates.